 As previously indicated, respondent maintained funds in his trust account to make the mortgage payments on the property.
-Because, as noted above, he had not recorded the \$10,462.43 payment to Liberty, he allegedly thought that he had sufficient funds from the McManimon transaction to make three extra mortgage payments.
-The payments resulted in a negligent invasion of other client trust funds, in the amount of \$10,458.38.
-After the OAE made respondent aware of the error, in personal funds to correct deposited \$10,500 the he deficiency.
+Because, as noted above, he had not recorded the \$10,462.43 payment to Liberty, he allegedly thought that he had sufficient funds from the McManimon transaction to make three extra The payments resulted in a negligent mortgage payments. invasion of other client trust funds, in the amount of \$10,458.38.
+After the OAE made respondent aware of the error, he deposited \$10,500 in personal funds to correct the deficiency.